iterative/dvc.org/static/docs/get-started/example-pipeline.md

-In this example, we will focus on building a simple ML pipeline that takes an archive with StackOverflow posts and trains the prediction model and saves it as an output.
+In this example, we will focus on building a simple ML pipeline that takes an archive with StackOverflow posts and trains the prediction model and saves it as an <abbr>output</abbr>.
 See [Get Started](/doc/get-started) to see links to other examples, tutorials, use cases if you want to cover other aspects of the DVC.
-The pipeline itself is a sequence of transformation we apply to the data file:
+The pipeline itself is a sequence of transformation we apply to the data
+file:

 ![](/static/img/example-flow-2x.png)